CardGameGeek/scan2mint/README.md

 ### stage3
-With a straigt image the rest of the black border can be easily cropped.
+With a straight image the rest of the black border can be easily cropped.
 Same script as in stage1, but with a higher fuzz value.
 The cropping is less likely to eat into the image with clear straight edges.

 | stage2                                                                | stage3                                                      |
 |-----------------------------------------------------------------------|-------------------------------------------------------------|